What Are the Best Security Questions for Call Centres?

 The point of asking security questions is defeated if there isn’t a limit to the number that can be asked before a call is ended.

-Customer service agents shouldn’t be afraid to politely refuse a caller who can’t give right answers.
+Customer service agents shouldn’t be afraid to politely refuse a caller who can’t give right answers to the DPA verification questions.

 “If a caller gets two questions or two types of question wrong then they should be terminating the call and saying sorry, you’ve not passed the questions today, get some information out and call back,” said Jane Stuart.